myllynen/rhel-performance-guide/README.md

 that many of the values shown below are either RHEL or tuned defaults, not values that would work optimally everywhere!

+If unsure let tuned to configure the relevant parameters.

 <pre>
 # <a href="https://access.redhat.com/solutions/85913">What are the implications of changing socket buffer sizes?</a>
 net.core.rmem_max = 16777216